Ceremonies Committee

 The Ceremonies Committee promotes an appreciation of the heritage and traditions of The Delta Kappa Gamma Society International.
 (Texas State Rules, adopted 2018).
 It is the task of this committee to act as a resource to chapters as they prepare and present various ceremonies throughout the year.
 This committee has access to a large archive of ceremonies for induction, installation, recommitment, and remembrance.
 Also available are programs for celebrating Founders Day and chapter birthdays.
 The Ceremonies Book (2011) contains the new, more contemporary ceremonies along with traditional ceremonies.

 When thinking of your Chapter's Birthday, Tribute to the Founders, Induction of new members, Memory of a lost sister, and other times the Ceremonies committee is in charge of providing meaningful programs, don't forget to think about the "small stuff."
-This includes flowers, candles, brass, and more.
-Below is a handy guide to all of these things as well as some tried and true hints and shortcuts.
-The packet, linked below, was presented in McAllen this summer by Area 4 members Frances Ziegenhals and Betty Hill.
-It is worth the read and I promise you will leave saying, "Why didn't I think of that?"
-Thank you, Frances and Betty, for sharing this great information.
+This includes flowers, candles, brass, and when these should happen.
+The link below is a helpful timeline that you can use to plan ceremonies for your chapter.

 Recommitment Ceremony